Skatteetaten/radish/README.md

 The build is orchestrated on Jenkins, with Jenkinsfile.

-Run `make` to build locally.

-# Test
+### Local build
-We use nginx when validating the generated nginx configuration, thus nginx is required to test locally.
+We use nginx when validating the generated nginx configuration, thus nginx is required to test and build locally.

+Nginx can be installed in one of the following ways:

+Mac:

+`brew install nginx`

+Linux (Ubuntu)

+`sudo apt install nginx`

+Then run `make` to build and test locally.

 # Usage - Process wrapper mode: